 4 pm—Unveiling of memorial to Capt Aaron Guild, with appropriate exercises on the grounds of the Congregational church.

 5 pm—Collation In dining hall of the Universalist church

 6:30 pm—Band concert in Village Hall sq by the Norwood brass band.

 7:30 pm—Formal exercises in Village hall to be opened with address by Pres J. Edward Plimpton of the Norwood business association and board of trade.
 Hon F. A. Fales will be president of the evening.

-Rev Theron Brown of Newton will read an original poem, and Mr Milton H. Howard of Norwood will give an historical address Illustrated by the stereopticon.
+Rev Theron Brown of Newton will read an original poem, and Mr. Milton H. Howard of Norwood will give a historical address Illustrated by the stereopticon.
 Brief addresses will be made by other invited guests.
 Vocal music will be furnished by the Weber male quartet.

 Tomorrow evening all the committees of the affair In the board of trade and the Norwood woman’s club will hold a meeting in Village Hall.